-- Current biome under the minimap.
+- Current biome name under the minimap.
 Disabled by default and needs to be enabled in the mod settings (press Y).

 - Light level under the minimap.
 Also disabled by default and needs to be enabled in the mod settings (press Y).

 There can be many reasons for this.
 The mod sends a chat command to teleport you to the waypoints, which is /tp @s x y z by default, so appropriate permission is necessary.
 The vanilla /tp command requires OP status (cheats enabled) but it's possible to have separate permissions for commands on a non-vanilla server with certain plugins installed.
 The used command can be changed in the minimap settings with the "Default Teleport Command" option or per server in the waypoints menu with the "Teleport Chat Command" option.
 Non-vanilla teleportation commands often don't support the selectors such as @s, so you might have to remove it from the configured command.
 Right-click teleportation on the world map uses its own setting for the command.
 You can read about it on the world map description page under FAQ.

-If the "Teleport" button is disabled, then it can also mean multiple things.
+If the waypoint "Teleport" button is disabled, then it can also mean multiple things.
 The most common reason for this is manually using waypoints from a sub-world that isn't the "auto" one but still from the same dimension.
 If the "auto" sub-world isn't what is supposed to be automatically picked on a certain world, then select the correct sub-world and use "Make Sub-world Auto" in the waypoints menu Options.
 This will swap all waypoints data between the 2 sub-worlds and you'll be able to teleport to the waypoints, which are now in your "auto" sub-world.

 If the "auto" sub-world IS selected but the teleport button is still disabled, then it probably means that teleportation was manually disabled for the server/world.
 Check the teleportation option in the waypoints menu Options.
 If it's disabled, you can only enable it through the server-specific config file in the game directory -> XaeroWaypoints.
 I recommend exiting Minecraft before editing any config files.
 And make backups from time to time.

 One of the most common reasons for the wrong sub-world being automatically selected is the incorrect usage of the world map mod in multiplayer (since version 1.6).
-If you're using the manual map selection (which is the default), make sure you select the correct map for your current world before confirming it.
+Make sure you select the correct map for your current world before confirming it.
 It affects which waypoints are being shown to you.
 The menu for map selection is on the world map screen, if you click the bottom left icon (unless it's open by default).
 Consider changing the map selection mode to one of the automatic ones, if it fits the server you're playing on.

-Not using the world map mod?
-Then it's likely caused by a server plugin changing the behavior of the vanilla compass item and interfering with the mod's "multiworld" detection, if you have it enabled (disabled by default).
+The wrong sub-world being considered (auto) and therefore being automatically selected can be caused by a server plugin changing the behavior of the vanilla compass item and interfering with the mod's "multiworld" detection, if you have it enabled (disabled by default).
 In most such cases the compass item points to your bed instead of the global spawn point.
 Sleeping in the right bed again should bring everything back for you if sleeping in another one was the cause of the waypoints disappearing.